-Alexandra: And this was not rocket science.
-This was, if you have a plan, things will go better.
-And what I learned that month though had more to do with welcoming people to the table and that God’s provision is abundant in our life and that He uses food often as an example to talk about abundance and also hospitality.
-And so, those were areas where I went a little deeper.
+Alexandra: And, um, this was not rocket science.
+This was if you have a plan, things will go better.
+And what I learned that month, though, had more to do with, um, welcoming people to the table and that God’s provision is abundant in our life and that he uses food often as an example to talk about abundance and also hospitality, and so those were areas where I went a little deeper.

-John: Well, we’re listening to some great insights from Alexandra Kuykendall and her book is called Loving My Actual Life.
-It’s a reflection of her experiment of trying to make sure she’s not overlooking what’s taking place right here and right now.
-And we’ll have copies of that book and, uh, of this conversation at www.focusonthefamily.com/radio or call us and we’ll send a CD to you.
-It’s 800, the letter A and the word FAMILY.
+John: Well, we’re listening to, uh, some great insights from Alexandra Kuykendall and, uh, her book is called Loving My Actual Life.
+It’s a reflection of, uh, her experiment of trying to make sure she’s not overlooking what’s taking place right here, right now.
+And, uh, we’ll have copies of that book and, uh, of this conversation at focusonthefamily.com/broadcast.
+Or call us and we’ll send a CD, uh, to you.
+It’s 800, the letter A, and the word FAMILY.

-Jim: Alex, I really like the overall theme of what you have done here and in some ways as I hear you express it, it’s almost the countercultural thing for women today, to embrace their God-given role, if I could say it that way and be politically correct, I mean, that it’s good to be a woman, that you give life.
+Jim: Alex, I really like the overall theme of what you’ve done here.
+And in some ways as I hear you express it, it’s almost a, the countercultural thing for women today to embrace, um, th- their God-given role, if I can say it that way and be politically correct.
+I mean, that it’s good to be a woman, that you give life.
 You nurture life.
 You provide life.
-It’s an awesome thing and right now in this culture, so many women seem conflicted about what their identity is and what their role is and do we want to be men?
-Or what do we want to be?
-And I love the refreshing approach of, hey, this is my actual life and I’m gonna embrace it.
-Let’s concentrate on three or four of them that deal in the marital space and certainly, if you want to expand that to parenting, uh, whatever you want to do in the application, but month No. 3 caught my attention where you focused on dating.
-And certainly, that’s something we encourage people to do here at Focus, is to do date nights and John and I may struggle occasionally with our wives on that, but—
+It’s an awesome thing, and right now in this culture, so many women seem conflicted about what their identity is and what their role is, and do we want to be men, or what do we want to be?
+And, uh, I love the refreshing approach of, hey, this is my actual life.

+Jim: And I’m going to embrace it.
+Let’s concentrate on three or four of them that deal in the marital space, and certainly if you want to expand that to parenting, uh, whatever you want to do in the application, but month number three caught my attention, uh, where you focused on dating.
+And certainly that’s something we encourage people to do here at Focus is to do date nights, and John and I may struggle occasionally with our wives on that, but…

-Jim: –occasionally.
-(Laughter) But it’s something good to aim at, so talk about how in that month, what specifically did you do to say, okay, this month I’m gonna really concentrate on dating my husband?
+Jim: Occasionally.
+But, but it’s a good, it’s something good to aim at.
+So talk about how in that month, what specifically did you do to say, “Okay, this month, I’m going to really concentrate on dating my husband?”

-Alexandra: Well, it’s funny, ’cause the term “date night” is not something that we tend to use in our house.
+Alexandra: Well, it’s funny because the word, the term “date night” is not something that we tend to use in our house.

-Jim: And that was the thing you learned in essence.
+Jim: And, and f- that was the thing you learned, in essence…